NoBlackBoxes/LastBlackBox/boxes/electrons/README.md

 {01}
 - *Video*: [LBB:Electrons:Voltage Divider](https://vimeo.com/625820421)
-- **Task**: Build a voltage divider using two resistors and measure the "divided" voltage level.
+- **TASK**: Build a voltage divider using two resistors and measure the "divided" voltage level.
 Is it what you epxected?
 Upload a picture of your circuit diagram with voltage and resistor values indicated [photo].

 ## Capacitors